 Unlike many states, Virginia does not have a procedure for obtaining a status of “legal separation” in these no-fault cases.
 Meaning, divorcing couples in Virginia usually go from being married, to living apart (with or without a separation agreement), to getting a divorce—with a court only getting involved at the divorce stage.
 There is not an interim stage where a Virginia court grants the parties the status of “legally separated.”

 The closest thing Virginia has to the type of legal separation granted by other states is something called a “divorce from bed and board,” which is limited to fault-based cases and very rarely granted in Virginia.

 Living Separate and Apart

-On the question of intent, one must look for the date on which one of the parties decided that the marriage was over and communicated that fact to their spouse.
-In many cases there was a text message or an email, but often there was simply a conversation.
-If the separation date may be contested later, it is best to create a record by stating the intention to permanently end the marriage in writing.
+- Intent.
+One of the parties must have decided that the marriage is over and communicated that fact to their spouse.
+In many cases this is done by a text message or an email, but often there is simply a conversation.
+It is best to document this by stating the intention to permanently end the marriage (as of a certain date) in writing.

 Proving the date of separation is a factual determination, so the courts will need some sort of evidence to corroborate the date of separation.
 For more information, see Establishing Date of Separation in a Virginia Divorce.

 There are several important factors to consider before you begin dating while separated from your spouse in Virginia.
 It is not a crime to simply date during your separation.
 However, adultery does remain a crime in Virginia, and a ground for divorce.
 And, in cases where children are involved, dating can have a potential impact on the court’s custody and visitation determination.
 For more information, see Can You Date While Separated in Virginia?